git-disl/Vaccine/README.md

 We always welcome different forms of collaboration.
 If you are interested, please reach out Tiansheng Huang (thuang374@gatech.edu) for discussion.

 ## OOM
 Our experiments are done by H100 (or at lease A100 with 40G memory).
-For running experiments on consumer GPUTs, e.g., RTX4090, you may check out the repo of another paper [T-Vaccine](https://github.com/Lslland/T-Vaccine).
+For running experiments on consumer GPUs, e.g., RTX4090, you may check out the repo of another paper [T-Vaccine](https://github.com/Lslland/T-Vaccine).

 ## Citation
 If you feel our project is useful, you may cite our paper with the following bibtex.